JetBrains/kotlin-web-site/docs/topics/ksp/ksp-incremental.md

 * In an isolating Java annotation processor, all the outputs are isolating in KSP.
 * In an aggregating Java annotation processor, some outputs can be isolating and some can be aggregating in KSP.

+### How it is implemented

+The dependencies are calculated by the association of input and output files, instead of annotations.
+This is a many-to-many relation.

+The dirtiness propagation rules due to input-output associations are:
+1. If an input file is changed, it will always be reprocessed.
+2. If an input file is changed, and it is associated with an output, then all other input files associated with the same output will also be reprocessed.
+This is transitive, namely, invalidation happens repeatedly until there is no new dirty file.
+3. All input files that are associated with one or more aggregating outputs will be reprocessed.
+   In other words, if an input file isn't associated with any aggregating outputs, it won't be reprocessed (unless it meets 1. or 2. in the above).

+Reasons are:
+1. If an input is changed, new information can be introduced and therefore processors need to run again with the input.
+2. An output is made out of a set of inputs.
+Processors may need all the inputs to regenerate the output.
+3. `aggregating=true` means that an output may potentially depend on new information, which can come from either new files, or changed, existing files.
+   `aggregating=false` means that processor is sure that the information only comes from certain input files and never from other or new files.

 ## Example 1

 A processor generates `outputForA` after reading class `A` in `A.kt` and class `B` in `B.kt`, where `A` extends `B`.